My Dog is Getting Old…What Should I Expect?

 LOSS OF SENSES

 Hearing loss often goes unnoticed in dogs until it becomes severe.
 You may notice your dog isn’t obeying commands as often because he can’t hear you, or he may suddenly become aggressive when he’s startled by your approach.
 Dogs with hearing loss are still sensitive to vibration, so clapping your hands or stomping while you’re trying to get his attention may be helpful.
 Vision loss is also common, whether in the form of nuclear sclerosis, cataracts, glaucoma or more.
 However, if vision loss is sudden, you should consult your veterinarian.

 The older your dog gets, the harder it is for him to regulate his body temperature in response to the environmental changes.
-As a result, you’ll need to give extra efforts to keep them cool in the summer and warm in the winter.
-Limit their time outdoors when temperatures are extreme, and make sure they have ways to cool down or warm up.
-Easily accessible water, heated or cooling beds and more are all effective for helping your dog regulate his body temperature.
+As a result, you’ll need to make extra efforts to keep him cool in the summer and warm in the winter.
+Limit his time outdoors when temperatures are extreme, and make sure he has ways to cool down or warm up.
+Easily accessible water and heated or cooling beds are all effective for helping your dog regulate his body temperature.

 Your dog may be getting older and dealing with a few more problems, but he’s still the same dog.
-It’s important to keep them as comfortable as possible in their last years, adjusting your habits and schedules as needed.
-In response, your dog will reward you with a lifetime of their love and trust.
+It’s important to keep him as comfortable as possible in his last years, adjusting your habits and schedules as needed.
+In response, your dog will reward you with a lifetime of his love and trust.